evulse/node-express-api-oauth2-boilerplate/README.md

 REST API documentations is located under `doc/rest-api-doc/build/html`.
 Open it with your favorite web browser.

+To build the documentation run `make html` inside the `doc/rest-api-doc` directory.

 ## Continuous Integration

 This project is setup through CircleCI.
 Build Status Images will be added soon.